tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/投递与消费/投递至 Ckafka/创建投递任务_intl_en.md

 ## Overview

 You can ship log topic data to CKafka for real-time stream computing and storage.
-If you haven't purchased a CKafka instance, you can consider using the [consumption over Kafka feature](https://intl.cloud.tencent.com/document/product/614/42752) that comes with CLS.
-These two options have the same price.
+If you haven't purchased a CKafka instance, you can consider using the [consumption over Kafka](https://intl.cloud.tencent.com/document/product/614/42752) feature that comes with CLS.

-## Prerequisites
+## Prerequisite

 - You have activated CKafka.
 - Make sure that the current account has the permission to enable shipping to CKafka.
 If your account is a sub-account, it needs to be authorized by the root account first.
 For more information, see [Examples of Custom Access Policies](https://intl.cloud.tencent.com/document/product/614/45004).